jackhumbert/fardriver-controllers/MANUAL.md

 * SOP Low byte position (0-7 corresponds to BYTE1-BYTE8)
 * SOP value = (value of SOP high byte position * 256 + value of SOP low byte position) * SOP unit (A).

-#### 13.3.1.5 SOC_ID,SOC Location
+#### 13.3.1.5 SOC_ID, SOC Location

 The current power percentage value of BMS, full power=100, no power=0.
 SOC_ID: ID number of SOC command.

 SOC Position: 0-7 corresponds to BYTE1-BYTE8.

-#### 13.3.1.6 Charge ID, Charge Byte Position, Charge BIT Position
+#### 13.3.1.6 Charge ID, Charge Byte Position, Charge Bit Position

 Charge ID: ID number of the charge command.

-When both the byte position and the BIT position are 0, stopping occurs as long as there is an ID number.
+When both the byte position and the Bit position are 0, stopping occurs as long as there is an ID number.
 When the position is not 0, it stops when the position is set to 1.

-#### 13.3.1.7 Edge Support ID, Edge Support Byte Position, Edge Support B Position
+#### 13.3.1.7 Side Stand ID, Side Stand Byte Position, Side Stand Bit Position

-Edge Support ID: The ID number of the edge support command.
+Side Stand ID: The ID number of the edge support command.

-Set to 1 when the side supports are up to disallow traveling, and set to 0 when the side supports are closed to allow traveling.
+Set to 1 when the side stand down to disallow traveling, and set to 0 when the side stand is up to allow traveling.

-**In the case of a dual battery system, this ID is the charging anti-running ID of the second battery, the contents of which are the same as in 12.3.1.6.
+In the case of a dual battery system, this ID is the charging anti-running ID of the second battery, the contents of which are the same as in 12.3.1.6.

-#### 13.3.1.8 3-Speed ID, 3-Speed Byte Position, 3-Speed BIT Position
+#### 13.3.1.8 3-Speed ID, 3-Speed Byte Position, 3-Speed Bit Position

 3-Speed ID: ID number of the 3-speed command.

 The three speeds total 2 positions, 0 for 1st gear speed, 1 for 2nd gear speed, 2 for 3rd gear speed, and 3 for 4th gear/boost speed.
-The low position of the three speeds is in the specified BIT position and the high position is in the BIT+1 position.
+The low position of the three speeds is in the specified Bit position and the high position is in the Bit+1 position.

-#### 13.3.1.9 Gear ID, Gear Byte Position, Gear BIT Positio
+#### 13.3.1.9 Gear ID, Gear Byte Position, Gear Bit Position

 Gear ID: ID number of the gear command.
 Note that the gear control is used and the reverse is fast.

 The gears have a total of 2 positions, 0 for N, 1 for forward and 2 for reverse.
-The low position of the gear is in the specified BIT position, and the high position is in the BIT+1 position.
+The low position of the gear is in the specified Bit position, and the high position is in the Bit+1 position.

 #### 13.3.1.10 Control ID, control type, control byte position